 For the fourth year in a row, bills that would expand voters’ access to the ballot box have outpaced those that would restrict voting, in terms of both introduction and passage.

 New Voting Restrictions in Place for 2016 Presidential Election

-Those 15 states are: Alabama, Arizona, Georgia, Indiana, Kansas, Mississippi, Nebraska, New Hampshire, Ohio, Rhode Island, South Carolina, Tennessee, Texas, Virginia, and Wisconsin.
+Those 14 states are: Alabama, Arizona, Indiana, Kansas, Mississippi, Nebraska, New Hampshire, Ohio, Rhode Island, South Carolina, Tennessee, Texas, Virginia, and Wisconsin.

-(This number decreased from 17 to 15 when the Fourth Circuit Court of Appeals struck down a series of voting restrictions in North Carolina in late July 2016, and a federal court enjoined North Dakota’s photo ID law in August 2016.
-Despite a recent court victory mitigating the impact of Texas’s restrictive voter ID law, the state is still included because its requirement is more restrictive than what was in place for the 2012 presidential election.)
+(This number decreased from 15 to 14 when the D.C.
+Circuit blocked a voter registration requirement in Alabama, Georgia, and Kansas on September 9, 2016.
+Georgia was removed, but Alabama and Kansas remain on the map because certain restrictions remain in place.
+Other recent court rulings have impacted the map: North Carolina and North Dakota were removed after courts blocked restrictive laws.
+Despite a recent court victory mitigating the impact of Texas’s photo ID law, it is still included because the requirement is more restrictive than what was in place for the 2012 presidential election.)

 This is part of a broader movement to curtail voting rights, which began after the 2010 election, when state lawmakers nationwide started introducing hundreds of harsh measures making it harder to vote.

 Overall, 20 states have new restrictions in effect since the 2010 midterm election.
 This page details the new restrictive voting requirements put in place during that time period.